 Choose a system that will enable signal throughout your hotel despite building materials

-A system that will amplify all operators for unlimited numbers of people.
+Choose a system that will amplify all operators for unlimited numbers of people.

 Many different groups of people occupy hotels, including staff who work there every day, transient clients attending business conferences and guests on holiday - large numbers of people all using different mobile operators.
 By far the easiest solution is a system that allows each person to use their own phone working off their own data plan and using their own mobile provider.
-5G offers lightning fast speeds, often superior compared to wifi, and high-end customers expect such speeds in hotels of all standards.
+5G offers lightning fast speeds, often superior to WIFI, and high-end customers expect such speeds in hotels of all standards.
 Stella’s repeater system amplifies the 5G, 4G and 3G signal of all mobile operators allowing unlimited numbers of people to use voice and high-speed data, while working off their own data plan.

-A low management system
+Ensure it is a low management system

-A system that allows contactless payments.
+Ensure a system that allows contactless payments.

 Mobile payment services have changed the way we transfer money and pay for goods.
 It has put mobile phones at the centre of all transactions.
 Hotels rely on digital amenities such as mobile check-in and check-out as well as contactless entry.
 Mobile ordering for room service is commonplace and mobile pay is available at stores and kiosks.
 In the hotel restaurant, bills are now split using online services like Revolut.
 Clients expect to be able to use their phones to make payments.
 Access to mobile signal enables online payment services like Google and Apple Pay.
 These days, customers simply tap their phone to make a payment and it is essential for staff to be able to transact payments quickly and efficiently.
-The Stella Repeater System provides mobile signal for all mobile payment systems, including hand held VISA terminals and parking metres.
+The Stella Repeater System provides mobile signal for all mobile payment systems, including hand held VISA terminals and e-parking metres.

 Building plans can be uploaded to the Stella Online Planning Tool to plan and troubleshoot the repeater installation layout.
 This helps the installer to provide more accurate quotations as only the required material is purchased, and also saves the installer time when doing the installation.